NFL fans are facing freezing temperatures this weekend. Here are some cold-weather tips tested at the top of Mt. Kilimanjaro

 As a winter storm works its way across the country, thousands of football fans are braving freezing temperatures to watch their favorite teams take the field.

 The Miami Dolphins will play the Kansas City Chiefs at home on Saturday night, but it's expected to be -2 degrees Fahrenheit in Kansas City with wind chills making it even colder.
-On Sunday, the Pittsburgh Steelers will play the Buffalo Bills at home.
-This northeastern game will be plagued with freezing temperatures, snow, and gusty winds.
 When the Green Bay Packers play the Dallas Cowboys on Sunday night, temperatures in Texas are expected to have plummeted to below freezing, with snow, rain and wind making it worse.
+Meanwhile, the Sunday afternoon game between the Pittsburgh Steelers and the Buffalo Bills has been rescheduled to Monday after the forecast called for freezing temperatures, snow and gusty winds.

 As the cold front settles in, experts in emergency medicine with experience in winter weather weighed in on how to prepare for dangerous temperatures, how to stay warm even in frigid weather, and what to know about potential emergency situations.